jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. Click **Git Repository**.

-1. In the Working Directory Changes pane, select the **Select All** checkbox.
+1. In the Working Directory Changes pane, select the **Select All** check box.

 1. In the **Enter the commit message** field, enter a descriptive commit message, such as `Add deployment information to manifest and updated Fisherman's Feast price`.
 ![Sample commit message][6]